petrvanblokland/DesignDesignSpace/Site.md

 ## *Design Design Space*
 ### What is it?
 *Design Design Space* is an online coaching environment to develop your design skills.
 Query your questions and improve your sketching.
-Acquire new techniques and research your presentations.
+Acquire new techniques and research your way of presentating.
 In short, a space where you can design your design process.

 What kind of challenges do you experience in your daily work as a designer?